polistat/content-2022/races/governor/MA.md

 ## About Massachusetts
+Historically, Massachusetts has consistently leaned liberal and voted Democratic.
+Compared to other states in the surrounding New England area, Massachusetts is generally more diverse.
+It was also the first state to legalize same-sex marriage.
+Their economy today mostly depends on technology research and tourism.
+With a GDP per capita of nearly $100,000, third highest in the nation, Massachusetts economically speaking is pretty well off.
 The current incumbent, Charlie Baker, has served two terms and is not seeking re-election.
 The two nominated candidates are Geoff Diehl (R) and Maura Healey (D).

 ---